niteeshkd/coco-install/osc-image-deploy/README.md

 oc get mcp
 ```

-After successful install `kata` and `kata-cc` runtimeclass will be created
+After successful install `kata`, `kata-cc-sim`, `kata-cc-tdx` and `kata-cc-snp` runtimeclasses will be created

+If you are using a non TEE hardware, then use the `kata-cc-sim` runtimeclass to play with the CoCo workflow